trilemaestro92/Hw4/README.md

 ![](images/employee.JPG)

 This is a single-page application.
+Front-end use HTML, CSS, Javascript, JQuery.

 ## Functionality includes